JiscRDSS/Canonical-data-model/Data-Model/Content Models/readme.md

 ![Article content model](https://github.com/JiscRDSS/rdss-canonical-data-model/blob/RDSS-2142/Data-Model/Content%20Models/images/Article%20content%20model%20v.1.0.0.png)

 This UML diagram is the formal expression of the inheritance process by which the article content model is related to the CDM.
+Present in the model are all the fields that are unique to the specific resource type plus fields that the resource inherits from the CDM object class.